OpenDSA/OpenDSA/RST/en/Blockchain/EVMandGAS.rst

 latest updates through the network.
 This is because each EVM instance receives a new state from other EVM instances.
-That new state will propegate throughout the network, which takes time.
+That new state will propagate throughout the network, which takes time.

 So, how does this global state update?